lucaspiller/sociable/readme.txt

 Contributors: joostdevalk
 Donate link: http://yoast.com/donate/
-Tags: social, bookmark, bookmarks, bookmarking, social bookmarking, social bookmarks Requires at least: 2.2
+Tags: social, bookmark, bookmarks, bookmarking, social bookmarking, social bookmarks Requires at least: 2.6
 Tested up to: 2.7.1
-Stable tag: 3.0.6
+Stable tag: 3.1

 Automatically add links on your posts, pages and RSS feed to your favorite social bookmarking sites.
+WordPress 2.6 or above required!

 == Description ==
 Automatically add links to your favorite social bookmarking sites on your posts, pages and in your RSS feed.
 You can choose from 99 different social bookmarking sites!